MarcCoquand/Blog/site/posts/cardinality.md

 between types and interfaces.
 In this article we consider them all to be types, since an interface can be represented as a tuple of all it's members.

-Since we knew that the amount of valid representations of colors were 3 and that cardinality of `NaiveColor` is 8, we can deduce that `NaiveColor` allows for _invalid data_.
-Invalid data can be a source of errors and bugs, thus we want to eliminate them by using types to protect us.
+Since we know that the amount of valid representations of colors were 3 and that cardinality of `NaiveColor` is 8, we can deduce that `NaiveColor` allows for _invalid data_.
+Invalid data can be a source of errors and bugs, thus we want to eliminate them by using types.

-Another concept we introduce is sum types.
-For example, let's look at the type `MaybeBool`.
+There are product types, described above and there are also sum types, such as `GoodColor`.
+Another example is the type `MaybeBool`.

 ```
 type MaybeBool = boolean | Void;